mtrevisan/HunLinter/CONTRIBUTING.md

 If you have a question about this project, how to use it, or just need clarification about something:
 * Open an Issue at https://github.com/mtrevisan/Boxon/issues
 * Provide as much context as you can about what you're running into.
-* Provide OS version, processor speed, RAM amount, etc, depending on what seems relevant.
+* Provide OS version, processor speed, RAM amount, etc., depending on what seems relevant.
 If not, please be ready to provide these information if maintainers ask for them.

 Once it's filed:
 * The project team will [label the issue](#label-issues).